scateu/tsv_edl.vim/README.davinci.md

  - do `srt2tsv_all`
  - edit, paper edit.
  - do `cat roughcut.tsv | sed 's/audiofile/multicam' | tsv2fcpxml > multicam.fcpxml `
+   - **FPS**: Make sure your audio/video/tsv2fcpxml use the same FPS setting

 ## 2. Import to DaVinci Resolve
  - Import audiofile.m4a